Salt Lake City Wrongful Death Lawyer

 The loss of a loved one can easily be the most painful time in a person’s life, especially when it happens suddenly and without warning.
 It’s even more heart-wrenching when your loved one was killed as the result of the negligent act of another.
 Life as you know it will never be the same.

 Although there is no amount of money that could bring back your loved one or ever replace what your family has lost, the person responsible for the accident deserves to be held accountable.
-A Salt Lake City wrongful death lawyer from Craig Swapp & Associates can help you achieve justice against the negligent party and obtain the compensation you deserve for your losses.
+A Salt Lake City wrongful death attorney from Craig Swapp & Associates can help you achieve justice against the negligent party and obtain the compensation you deserve for your losses.

-Whether your loved one passed away in a motor vehicle accident, due to a defective product, or from medical malpractice, the financial devastation it leaves can be devastating, especially when the victim’s income is necessary for your family to make ends meet.
+Whether your loved one passed away in a motor vehicle crash, due to a defective product, or from medical malpractice, the financial devastation it leaves can be devastating, especially when the victim’s income is necessary for your family to make ends meet.

 A wrongful death lawsuit is a civil case filed against a person or business that was legally responsible for causing the victim’s death.
 The act that caused or contributed to the death can be the result of the following: